NHOrus/srwq-compilation/episode-17.md

 You ignore the blatant insult for now, and put a glum expression on your face.
 Not that Latooni is looking at you.

-"Um, Subota...do you ever get...flashbacks, of what happened at the School?"
+"Um, Subota...do you ever get... lashbacks, of what happened at the School?"

 "It would be quite odd for a person to never remember what happened during the formative years of their lives."